GetStream/stream-chat-android/stream-chat-android-compose/GUIDELINES.md

 ### Naming Components

-When choosing a name for your component, try avoid the naming conventions from Android View based system.
+When choosing a name for your component, try to avoid the naming conventions from Android view-based system.

 #### Do